apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 cluster node id as before (which is not strictly needed for consistency, but nice for support, if one would want to find out which change originated from which cluster node).

-Each running cluster node updates the lease time of the cluster node id once every minute, to ensure each cluster node uses a different cluster node id.
+Each running cluster node updates the lease end time of the cluster node id every ten seconds, to ensure each cluster node uses a different cluster node id.

     > db.clusterNodes.find().pretty()